mvanveen/Dropblog/README.md

 It runs on top of [App Engine][appengine].
 It's inspired by [Jekyll][jekyll], but isn't statically generated.

-It reads [yaml]-compliant metadata, parses markdown posts, has a built-in [JSON](http://json.org) API, and is generally pretty badass.
+It reads [YAML](http://yaml.org)-compliant metadata, parses markdown posts, has a built-in [JSON](http://json.org) API, and is generally pretty badass.

 What's more, it's hosted entirely from your [Dropbox][dropbox] folder!